Medair helping people displaced from Afrin, Syria

-Many communities have been overwhelmed by the number of people fleeing conflict – people have been displaced from near and far – and existing health services are overburdened.
-In response, Medair rehabilitates primary health care facilities and trains health staff, so more people can access the health care they need.
-Medair also provides training for community health volunteers and supports malnutrition screening and treatment.
+Many communities have been overwhelmed by the influx of people fleeing the crises; people have been displaced near and far.
+With little health services still functioning, host communities are overburdened.
+In response, Medair is helping to rehabilitate primary health care facilities and to facilitate training for health staff, so that more people can have access to the health care they need.
+Medair is also providing training for community health volunteers and supporting malnutrition screening and treatment.

-The influx of people to urban areas stretches the water supply.
-In an effort to minimize the risks associated with insufficient amounts of safe water, Medair helps increase the water supply in urban areas.
-Medair assists the most vulnerable households in these areas by providing water storage tanks or similar facilities so they can store water and are better able cope with daily fluctuations in supply.
+The influx of people to urban areas stretches the clean water supply.
+In an effort to minimise the risks associated with a lack of safe and sufficient water, Medair is helping to increase the water supply in urban areas.
+Medair also helps the most vulnerable households in these areas by providing water storage tanks or similar facilities so that households can store water more easily and are better able to cope with daily fluctuations in supply.

-The most vulnerable families who flee do not have money to rent an apartment nor do they have relatives with whom they can stay.
-Often they end up living in unfinished buildings, which are concrete shells with open unsafe stairways, no doors or windows, and often without electricity or running water.
-Medair provides emergency shelter kits, repairs to substandard dwellings, and household adaptions to assist people with disabilities.
+The most vulnerable families who flee do not have money to rent an apartment or relatives they can stay with.
+Often they end up in unfinished or damaged buildings which are concrete shells with no doors or windows, open unsafe stairways and no electricity or running water.
+Medair is helping with the distribution of non-food items such as blankets, mattresses, stoves and with the, repairs to substandard dwellings and household adaptions to specifically assist people who have disabilities.

 Humanitarian Aid Coordination

-Medair is one of a limited number of international NGOs currently registered to work in Syria.
-We coordinate with these NGOs, UN agencies, the Syrian Arab Red Crescent (SARC), as well as with the ministries of Health, Water Resources, and Local Administration.
-In order to impartially prioritize the needs of the most vulnerable, our staff undertake field visits to all potential project sites to conduct independent needs assessments before a project location is confirmed.
-Medair independently selects contractors for supplies and services, and regularly conducts on-site follow-up to monitor progress, thereby maintaining direct oversight of the delivery of services we support.
+Medair is one of a limited number of international NGOs currently registered in Syria, and we coordinate with these NGOs and UN agencies, as well as with the Ministry of Health, the Ministry of Water Resources, the Ministry of Local Administration and the Syrian Arab Red Crescent (SARC).
+Medair staff undertake field visits in person to all potential sites to independently assess needs before a project location is confirmed, impartially prioritising the needs of the most vulnerable.
+Medair independently selects contractors for works or supplies and does regular on-site follow-up to monitor progress, maintaining direct oversight of the delivery of services that we support.

 Generous gifts from people like you